09priyanshee/CogniCare_Mental_Wellness_AI_bot/README.md

 It leverages advanced language models (LLMs) to assist with managing stress, regulating emotions, practicing mindfulness, and building healthy coping strategies—all in a private, judgment-free space.

-It also provides an personalised structured program for user to cure.
+It also provides a personalised structured program for the user to achieve a recovery.

 ### Technologies Used